 Introduction to the Chase Developer Center

-The Developer center Is a platform where a developer can build and securely integrate their digital solutions with Chase’s vast network of customers and business clients.
-All while using Chase’s leverage as a global leader in payments to help promote better company wide trust in this space.
-Think Apple’s X-Code, or Google Developer.
+The Developer center is a platform where a developer can build and securely integrate their digital solutions with Chase’s vast network of customers and business clients, all while using Chase’s leverage as a global leader in payments to help promote better company wide trust in this space.

 6 months from inception to MVP

 Senior UX Designer on a small Innovation team